 All-around Atlas Skill Tree: (The one I will use myself)

 This particular tree is more of an all-arounder, focused mainly on the content I enjoy playing.
-The breach was buffed and my build is able to clear it efficiently, so I will focus it heavily.
+Blight is in a good place, so there is focus in that, ritual offers steady and consistent rewards – that’s always good.
 Expedition IMO is one of the best content types for currency rewards, so this build features that as well.
-With Divines being as rare as they are, Legion is a great content type to focus on for easier access to Timeless Jewels.

 But overall, on this tree I focus on: